Holiday Hazards for Pets

 Desiccant Gel Packs

-They are found in shoe boxes, electronics, medication bottles, and
+They are found in shoe boxes, electronics, medication bottles, and some foods.

 Ingestion produces mild vomiting and diarrhea.

 Christmas Tree Preservative

 The sugar in the mixture entices pets to drink the liquid.

 Ingestion rarely causes severe symptoms, but may produce mild vomiting and diarrhea.

 The signs are more severe when the liquid is contaminated with bacteria or fungi.